paulloy/whiskey_herald_msp3/TESTING.md

 same actions as add-whiskey.html | all the same actions that were performed on add-whiskey.html generate the same responses on edit-whiskey.html | pass

 ## User Stories

+- [1]: Using the search bar located in the header, the user can type in the name of the whiskey they want to view.
+Submitting the form will bring the user to search.html where their search results will be displayed.
+If the whiskey they are searching for exists its image, name, and average 5 star score will be displayed.
+Clicking on the box that contains the image, name, and score will display whiskey.html/<whiskey_name>.
+A list of reviews for this whiskey will be found below the whiskey details.
+Whether this particular goal for an individual is acomplished though is dependent upon other users; the whiskey might not exist until someone adds it, or the whiskey might exist but have no reviews yet.
+As more users join the website this problem should become less of an issue for future users.
+- [2]: A user might search for a whiskey that does not exist.
+If no search results are found a message will display on search.html informing the user that their search has returned no results, and the user will be provided with a link to add-whiskey.html where they can add the whiskey they are looking for to the website.
+After the whiskey is added, the user will be redirected to whiskey.html/<whiskey_name>
+where they can now view, and review the whiskey they added.
+- [3]: In the sidenav the first nav-item for a logged in your will be a link to their profile page.
+Below the bio is displayed a settings icon which when selected will give the user access to
+"update profile."
+Here the user may update their username, profile icon, and bio.
+At the top of this modal will be displayed a preview of the inputted username and selected profile icon. upon submitting this form, the profile page will be reloaded and a flash message will appear informing the user whether or not their profile has been updated.
+- [4]: In the users profile page, within the settings button they can select "update password."
+A modal will be displayed where the user can enter in their new password.
+Upon submission of the form, their profile will be reloaded with a flashed message informing them if the update was successful or not.
+- [5]: Any action where a user is creating, updating, or deleting data from the database will return a flash message to inform the user if an action has been successful or not.
+If not successful a message will be provided as to why it was unsuccessful.
+- [6]: On the users profile page will be displayed a list of their reviews.
+Clicking on the title of their review will bring them to their review on whiskey.html/<whiskey_name>.
+At the top right of their review is an options button that if selected will display the options to update and delete their review.
+Selecting update will scroll the user to the review form at the bottom of the page, with all fields filled out ready to be updated.
+Upon submission, the page will reload and a flash message will inform the user that their review has been updated, and a link to their review will be included in the flash message so they don't have to scroll back down the page.
+- [7]: Following the same process as in [6], an option a user can select in the options menu of their review is to delete it.
+Selecting this button will display a modal with a message asking the user if they would like to delete their review.
+If the user clicking this option by accident this modal gives them the opportunity to select cancel and exit this modal.
+If the user is sure they want to delete their review, then selecting the delete button in this modal will reload the page and display a flash message informing them that their review has been deleted.
+Returning to the reviews of the whiskey, or their profile page the user will notice that the review no longer exists.
+- [8]: When a user is on a whiskeys page, there will be an update button below the whiskeys type.
+Selecting this while not logged in will redirect the user to login.html.
+If a user is logged in then selecting this will bring the user to edit-whiskey.html/<whiskey_name>.
+The form is identical to that in add-whiskey.html.
+All input fields will have the whiskey information filled ready for updating.
+If the user wishes to cancel, selecting the cancel button will bring them back to the whiskey page.
+If they want to continue with the update, then they will be returned to the updated whiskey page with a flash message iniforming them whether or not the update was successful.
+- [9]: On a whiskey page will be a form at the bottom where a user can write a review.
+At the top of the reviews will be a link that will scroll the page to the form if clicked, or the user can scroll themselves.
+Submitting this form will reload the page and inform the user if their review has been submitted successfully.
+A link to the review will be included in the flash message so the user does not have the scroll down to the review themselves.

 ## Validation